 If you wish to enable the service again, follow the same procedure and this time select Disabled instead of Enabled.

-That’s all about disabling Push To Install service in Windows 10.
+That’s all about disabling Push To Install service in Windows 11 or 10.